adjtomo/.github/profile/README.md

 - [PyFlex](https://github.com/adjtomo/pyflex)*: A Python port of FLEXWIN, automated window picking algorithm for seismic imaging
 - [PyAdjoint](https://github.com/adjtomo/pyadjoint)*: Waveform misfit functionals and adjoint source generation

-*\* These packages are wrapped by Pyatoa and do not need to be installed or called standalone*
+*\* These packages are wrapped into Pyatoa and do not need to be installed or called standalone*